nralanquary/Educational-Certificates-Authorized_Issuers-smart-contracts/README.md

-# smart-contract for (Educational Certificate managed by Authorized_Issuers)
+# smart-contract for (Educational Certificates managed by Authorized_Issuers)